thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 apply to the `ueid-type`:

 * The length MUST be 33 bytes.
-* The first byte MUST be 0x01 (RAND) followed by the 32-bytes key hash.
+* The first byte MUST be 0x01 (RAND) followed by the 32 random bytes.  {{PSA-API}} provides implementation options for obtaining the random bytes from the underlying IAK.

 This claim MUST be present in a PSA attestation token.